Product was successfully added to your shopping cart.

-Because milk kefir has many of the components of sourdough, it can make a type of sourdough starter directly from milk kefir!
+Because milk kefir has many of the components of sourdough, you can make a type of sourdough starter directly from milk kefir!
 The bacteria and yeasts in the sourdough starter will be the same as in the milk kefir.

 Use Milk Kefir Directly as the “Sourdough Starter”

 Milk kefir can be a direct stand-in for a sourdough starter whether you don’t have a sourdough starter going, or you lack the time to create the kefir sourdough starter above.

 Mix and knead as usual.
 Ferment in an oiled bowl for about 24 hours, or until doubled in size.
 Punch down and place in a buttered loaf pan.
 Allow to rise until it reaches the top of the pan, then bake as usual.

 Benefits of Using Kefir as Leavening

 Keeping it simple.
 If you are already making milk kefir on a daily basis, you’ve got leavening on hand.
 If you can use something you’re already making as a sourdough starter then you don’t have to create and maintain a separate sourdough culture.

 Longer Shelf Life.
 Because of the acids and bacteria naturally present in kefir, many find that kefir-leavened breads, much like sourdough, tend to keep longer than their commercial yeast-based counterparts.

 Starting with a Reliable Culture.
 If you have ever tried to create a sourdough starter by catching wild yeasts then you know that it can be hit or miss.
 Some wild yeasts produce great bread, others do not.
 Starting with kefir can give you the peace of mind that only truly established cultures can bring.

 Give milk kefir-leavened bread a try.
 You can create truly great bread with three simple ingredients: flour, salt, and kefir.